Quansight/Quansight-website/apps/labs/posts/dont-start-with-good-first-issues.md

 ## Conclusion

 Next time you use a tool and encounter a cryptic error message, outdated or missing documentation, or bug, take a moment and pause.
 Turn that frustration into motivation.
 You may indeed have found your path towards becoming an open source contributor.

+Many thanks to the following people for their reviews, suggestions, and fruitful discussions: Joseph Barbier, Jérémie du Boisberranger, Ralf Gommers, Lucy Liu, and Maren Westermann.